This started as music.

 The room organizes itself around him without being told.

-He plays and sings with a kind of effortlessness that doesn’t read as ease so much as inevitability, as though the sound isn’t something he creates but something that moves through him and takes shape because he allows it.
-He doesn’t chase the spotlight.
-He holds it, contains it, lets it rest on him like it has nowhere else to go.
+He plays and sings with a kind of effortlessness that reads as inevitability, as though the sound moves through him and takes shape because he allows it.

 Black leather clings to him as if it belongs there.
 His hair falls long and dark around his face, catching the light in fragments, not styled, not controlled, just there, framing something that doesn’t need help commanding attention.